-Classics was one of the original subjects offered when Victoria was established more than 100 years ago.
+Classics was one of the original subjects offered when Victoria University of Wellington was established more than 100 years ago.

 The Classics Programme maintains that tradition: across courses in Classical Studies, Greek and Latin, we teach students about the literature, history, myth and culture of the Greek and Roman worlds and the continuing influence of that legacy today.